When is Kuali needed?

 - ALL faculty proposals where funds are to be sent to UCR for research from non UCR sponsors

-When are eCAFs not needed?
+When is Kuali not needed?

 - GSR fellowships where the funds are directly given to the GSR, and they chose NOT to have funds come to UCR